keep-network/tbtc/docs/introduction-to-tbtc.md

 3. Depositor sends BTC and awaits confirmation on the Bitcoin chain.
 4. Depositor proves funding transaction to Deposit.
    1. Deposit is marked as *qualified* for minting TBTC.

-After the deposit has been qualified, the TDT can be used to mint TBTC.
-But wait!
-Why *yet another token*?

-## TDT's and TBTC's

-In step 1 of the funding flow, when the deposit is created, we saw that the depositor receives a token called the TDT.
-What is this token, you might ask?

-The **tBTC Deposit Token (TDT)** is a non-fungible counterpart to TBTC, representing the underlying UXTO on the Bitcoin blockchain.
-It is useful for more *advanced use cases* of Bitcoin on Ethereum.
-Some of these include:

-* *Pricing UXTO risk*.
-Different deposit lot sizes have different risk profiles.
-For example, a 1 BTC deposit is more valuable than 0.001 BTC to steal, and thus might be more susceptible to attacks like re-orgs etc. An NFT facilitates this risk being '*priced in*'.
-* *Fixed-size notes*.
-TDTs are an ideal target for secret fixed-size "notes" or other financial privacy improvements.

-To recap:

-1. TBTC - the fungible ERC20.
-2. TDT - the non-fungible ERC721, intended for advanced usage.

-The TDT is interchangeable for TBTC using a contract called the *vending machine*.

 ## Minting TBTC